isabella232/journey-optimizer-learn.en/help/introduction/introduction.md

 ---
 title: Introduction to Adobe Journey Optimizer
-description: Understand what Adobe Journey Optimizer is, which business challenges this solution solves and what the key use cases are.
+description: Understand what Adobe Journey Optimizer is, which business challenges this application solves and what the key use cases are.
 kt: 7517
 thumbnail: 333745.jpg
 feature: Overview